7diogo-luis/ZIRCON/README.md

 ## ZIRCON Layout Geometry File (.zlg)

 ### General rules
 1. The filename must have no white spaces.
 It should be the stations abbreviation, for ease of use.
-The filename must be equal to the filename of the corresponding **.zlt** file
+The filename must be equal to the filename of the corresponding **.zlt** and **.zag** files
 2. All caps
 3. No trailing or leading spaces
 4. No empty lines, except for last line